WahabLabi/project-pixel-art-maker-starter-master/README.md

 ## Access and Installation

-You can play the game by [clicking here][1] or by cloning/downloading this repository and then opening the index.html file
+You can access it by [clicking here][1] or by cloning/downloading this repository and then opening the index.html file

 ## Development